 - any other vitamins apart from Healthy Start vitamin drops for your baby unless recommended by a health professional

-Healthy Start vitamin drops: all babies need vitamins A, C and D. Healthy Start vitamins are available for FREE in Islington for babies and children from 4 weeks to 4 years of ages.
+Healthy Start vitamin drops: all babies need vitamins A, C and D. Healthy Start vitamins are available for FREE in Islington for babies and children from birth to 4 years of age.
 The Healthy Start vitamin drops provide the recommended amount of vitamins for babies and children below 5 years of age when given daily.
 For any further information, discuss with your health visitor.

 The Healthy Start vitamins are available from health centres and children’s centres across Islington.